handrews/OpenAPI-Specification/src/oas.md

 For simpler scenarios, a [`schema`](#parameter-schema) and [`style`](#parameter-style) can describe the structure and syntax of the parameter.
 When `example` or `examples` are provided in conjunction with the `schema` field, the example SHOULD match the specified schema and follow the prescribed serialization strategy for the parameter.
 The `example` and `examples` fields are mutually exclusive, and if either is present it SHALL _override_ any `example` in the schema.

+These fields MUST NOT be used with `in: "querystring"`.

 Serializing with `schema` is NOT RECOMMENDED for `in: "cookie"` parameters, `in: "header"` parameters that use HTTP header parameters (name=value pairs following a `;`) in their values, or `in: "header"` parameters where values might have non-URL-safe characters; see [Appendix D](#appendix-d-serializing-headers-and-cookies) for details.